Census: Early analysis shows falsifying data was rare

 “Therefore, enumerators who may have falsified data or performed poor quality work were very rare,” the statement said.

-The Census Bureau issued its statement after a report from their watchdog agency Wednesday that expressed concerns over lapses in quality control checks on the data used for deciding how many congressional seats each state gets and how $1.5 trillion in federal funding is distributed each year.
+The Census Bureau issued its statement after a report from its watchdog agency Wednesday that expressed concerns over lapses in quality control checks on the data used for deciding how many congressional seats each state gets and how $1.5 trillion in federal funding is distributed each year.
 The lapses raised concerns about the quality of the census data, according to the report by the Office of Inspector General.

 The report said the Census Bureau failed to complete 355,000 reinterviews of households to verify their information was accurate.
 Reinterviews also were not conducted with more than a third of the census takers who completed a household interview, and 70,000 cases that were red-flagged for reinterviews were given a pass even though a census clerk was unable to determine if the original interview data was correct, the report said.